jscheel42/chemist/README.md

 # Chemist

+Chemist is an Elixir wrapper for the Riot API.

+## Preparation

+You will need a Riot Api Key, which you can get by signing up at the [Riot Games Developer] site.
-To use this module, you must set the environmental variable "RIOT_API_KEY" to the key which Riot provides.
+Set the environmental variable "RIOT_API_KEY" to your key.

-## Sample startup script:
+## Sample standalone startup script:
 ```
 #!/bin/bash